voucherifyio/voucherify-openapi/docs/guides/development/Metadata-Mapping.md

 > 📘 Voucherify Management API
 >
-> Voucherify [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to manage metadata schemas via API.
+> Voucherify [Management API](doc:management-api "Management API"), available as an Enterprise feature, enables you to manage metadata schemas via API.
 For instance, you can set up new or modify standard metadata schemas under a specific configuration between projects.
 You can conveniently list metadata schemas, retrieve a specific metadata schema, update, or delete the schemas within a project as needed.

 ### Validation purposes